 Scientific Name: Tapirus bairdii

-All four species of tapir love the water!
-They spend a lot of their time swimming or simply emerged in a body of water.
-Their snout can work as a snorkeling device when they swim.
-It is not surprise that the Baird’s Tapir is found in such humid climate.
+All four tapir species love the water.
+They spend much time swimming or simply immersed in water.
+Their snouts can function as a snorkeling device when they swim.